Kardbord/Boxes/docs/FLATPAK-MAINTENANCE.md

 The `io.github.kardbord.tool` extension point is defined by the hub app:
 - `directory: lib/kardbord-tools`
 - `subdirectories: true` — each extension mounts at `lib/kardbord-tools/<name>/`
-- `no-autodownload: true` — extensions are not auto-installed with the hub
 - `version: stable`
 - `add-ld-path: lib` — adds each extension's `lib/` to the linker path